 Back on screens this week with the release of The House with a Clock in Its Walls, iconic Australian actress Cate Blanchett is adding a children’s fantasy film to her impressive list of achievements.
 She is one of the most decorated performers of her generation, counting two Academy Awards, three Golden Globes, three BAFTA Awards, three SAG Awards, three Critics Choice Awards, and six AACTA Awards to her name.
 Accolades aside, her committed, truthful performances have won the love of critics and audiences alike during her two decades (and counting) of global stardom.

 Blanchett began her career on the drama school stage and independent Australian cinema before rocketing to international stardom following her turn as Queen Elizabeth I in Elizabeth.
 BAFTA, Golden Globe, and Oscar nominations followed, and her career turned towards some of the most prestigious productions across genres and budgets.
-Here, she has created an iconic career: she has lent her meticulous craftmanship to some of the most recognisable historical and literary characters adapted for the big screen, and she rarely turns in an unmemorable appearance.
+She has created an iconic career: she has lent her meticulous craftmanship to some of the most recognisable historical and literary characters adapted for the big screen, and she rarely turns in an unmemorable appearance.

 Blanchett seems to specialise in the otherworldly, supernatural, and ethereal.
 She excels at bringing a beguiling mystery to her characters, be they queens, goddesses, housewives, or con women.
 These hallmarks are aided by her complete commitment on camera.
 Regardless of the film’s genre or realism, she makes it believable and truthful.
-Her chameleonic talent for disappearing into her role of choice makes her one of the most interesting actresses working today; no films demonstrate this better than I’m Not Here, where she plays Bob Dylan alongside five other (male) actors, and her turns at thirteen distinct characters in the film/installation Manifesto.
+Her chameleonic talent for disappearing into her role of choice makes her one of the most interesting actresses working today; no films demonstrate this better than I’m Not Here, where she plays Bob Dylan alongside five other (male) actors, and her turns at 13 distinct characters in the film/installation Manifesto.

 Blanchett’s rich filmography offers many gems – she can rarely be faulted for a performance, even if the rest of the film does not live up to expectations.
-She brings tragicomic desperation to her secret-keeping schoolteacher in Notes on a Scandal, a worldly elegance to her portrayal of Katharine Hepburn in The Aviator (becoming the first actor to win an Oscar for a portrayal of another Oscar-winning actor), and a desperation behind her reptilian mask as Cinderella’s stepmother in Kenneth Branagh’s 2015 film.
+She brings tragicomic desperation to her secret-keeping schoolteacher in Notes on a Scandal; a worldly elegance to her portrayal of Katharine Hepburn in The Aviator (becoming the first actor to win an Oscar for a portrayal of another Oscar-winning actor); and a desperation behind her reptilian mask as Cinderella’s stepmother in Kenneth Branagh’s 2015 film.
 While Terence Malick’s Song to Song and Knight of Cups may not be his best, her performances in both are high points.
 This summer, she was back on the big screen in Gary Ross’ Ocean’s 8, a move that showcases her endless suavity and killer looks.

-Below are possibly her five most iconic performances that define her range, artistry, and career.
+Below, in release order, are possibly her five most iconic performances that define her range, artistry, and career.

 Rather ironically, the Australian shot to fame playing a quintessential English monarch.
 Alongside countryman Geoffrey Rush and an all-star English cast (plus some puzzlers), Blanchett commands the screen with her portrayal of the titular ruler’s growth from imprisoned princess to European leader.
 Historical inaccuracies aside, Blanchett’s ability to capture the public and private personas of her Elizabeth I gives a multifaceted glimpse of this oft-depicted ruler.
 Blanchett reprised her role in Elizabeth: The Golden Age (2007) – a move which made her the first and only actor to be Oscar nominated for playing the same character twice.
 The second film leans hard into melodrama and revisionism, but it (unsurprisingly) features another tremendous performance by its leading lady.